psatler/meetapp-backend/README.md

 The user cannot register themselves in two different meetups that happen in the same date and time. :ballot_box_with_check:

 Whenever a user register themselves in a meetup, an email should be sent to the organizer of the meetup having pieces of information of the registered user.
-An email template should be created as well.
+An email template should be created as well. :ballot_box_with_check:

 ### _Listing the meetups_